richardcalahan/exportr/README.md

 ## Rails

-Exportr comes with a rails generator that will create `config/exportr.yml` and adds it to your `.gitignore` file.
+Exportr comes with an optional rails generator that will create `config/exportr.yml` and add it to your `.gitignore` file.

 Add the gem to your Gemfile

 ```
-group :development do
 gem 'exportr'
-end
 ```

 Run bundle install.